Attack on the Gommecourt Salient: Analysis

 In 1965, Charles Carrington wrote in Soldier from the Wars Returning, that RIR 55 gave the best exhibition of minor tactics that he had seen in two world wars, then let the 56th (1st London) Division recover wounded, helping some to get back to the British lines.
 In 2005, Prior and Wilson wrote that the diversion succeeded to the extent that an extra German division was moved into the front line but the defence of the salient was based on artillery rather than infantry.
 No guns were moved to counter the British threat and Prior and Wilson wrote that a feint would have been sufficient.
-In 2013, Whitehead wrote that the British attack diverted German units but two of the five regiments that defended Gommecourt had negligible losses and were available for re-deployment.
-For a loss of about 1,257 casualties, the German defenders had inflicted 6,769 casualties on the British.
+In 2013, Ralph Whitehead wrote that the British attack diverted German units but two of the five regiments that defended Gommecourt had negligible losses and were available for re-deployment.
+For about 1,257 casualties, the German defenders had inflicted 6,769 casualties on the British.